 One of my mistakes was signing and paying for the FDD at this time.
 Once you do this, in most cases it starts the clock on a limited amount of time you have to open your franchise.
-That means location a suitable place and negotiating the lease.
-In one situation, we went back and forth with a problem landlord for six months!
+That means having a location in a suitable place and negotiating the lease.
+In one situation, we went back and forth with a problematic landlord for six months!

-My recommendation would be to locate a great space for your restaurant, negotiate the terms of the lease with an LOI (Letter of Intent) and know they are going to rent to you, and then sign and pay for your FDD.
+My recommendation would be to locate a great space for your restaurant and negotiate the terms of the lease with an LOI (Letter of Intent).
+Make sure they are going to rent to you, and then sign and pay for your FDD.

 I have found in my area that if it is your first restaurant, it can be very challenging to get a landlord in a nice development to sign a lease with you.
 Especially without good financial backing.
 Be prepared for them to inject themselves into your business!
-They will want financials to prove your net worth, and a resume to know your background and feel confident that your restaurant will be a success.
+They will want financials to prove your net worth, and a resume to know your background.
+They want to feel confident that your restaurant will be a success.
 This is especially true if they are giving you a build out allowance.

-In my case, we negotiated six months free rent (90 days of it spent constructing the facility) and a little over thirty thousand dollars in build out for a space slightly under two thousand square feet.
+In my case, we negotiated six months free rent (90 days of it spent constructing the facility) and a little over 30,000 dollars in build out for a space slightly under 2,000 square feet.
 The developer doesn't give you this money as cash, but instead pays it out after your space is approved by the local government and you are in operation.
 You can ask your contractor to take it as a final payout once he is completed.